Milind-Blaze/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a second year PhD student at UIUC working with [Prof. Brighten Godfrey](https://pbg.cs.illinois.edu/).
-I am currently interested in the the design of deployable solutions that use virtual channels with disparate properties in wide area and wireless networks to improve application perofrmance.
+I am a third year PhD student at UIUC working with [Prof. Brighten Godfrey](https://pbg.cs.illinois.edu/).
+I am currently interested in the the design of deployable solutions that use multiple paths, each  with startkly different properties, in wide area and wireless networks to improve application performance.

-I also worked with [Prof. Pramod Viswanath](https://web3.princeton.edu/members/) on decentralizing wireless technology.
+Previously, I worked on decentralizing wireless technology.
-Before this, I obtained my B.Tech in Electrical Engineering from IIT Madras where I worked with [Prof. Radhakrishna Ganti](http://www.ee.iitm.ac.in/~rganti/) at the [Indigenous 5G Testbed](http://www.ee.iitm.ac.in/5g/) and continue to maintain an active interest in 5G technology.
+I obtained my B.Tech in Electrical Engineering from IIT Madras where I worked with [Prof. Radhakrishna Ganti](http://www.ee.iitm.ac.in/~rganti/) at the [Indigenous 5G Testbed](http://www.ee.iitm.ac.in/5g/) and continue to maintain an active interest in 5G technology.

 When I'm not working, I love reading, playing sports and organizing events!